1epss/1epss/README.md

 ## Interested!
 - Distributed Acoustic Sensing (DAS) applied to geophysics
 - Earthquake Early Warning (EEW) services
-- Linux and related technologies applicable to both of the above
+- Linux and related technologies applicable to both of the above (*currently using Arch Linux*)

 <br/>